Henauxg/ghx_proc_gen/README.md

 A Rust library for 2D & 3D procedural generation with **Model synthesis/Wave function Collapse**, also available for the [`Bevy`](https://github.com/bevyengine/bevy) engine.

-With Model synthesis/Wave function Collapse, you provide **adjacency constraints** as an input to the algorithm, and internally, a solver (AC-4 in this case), will try to generate a solution with satisfies those constraints, very much like a sudoku solver.

-Altough it can be applied to do texture synthesis (mainly with bitmaps), `ghx_proc_gen` focuses more on grid-based use-cases such as terrain or structures generation.

 <div align="center">

 https://github.com/Henauxg/ghx_proc_gen/assets/19689618/3f68c62e-ff0c-4d26-adf4-dbc25839dcf3